 Advices for Longer Constant Velocity Joints' Life!

-I've Found some Ideas that Really Help to Extend their Life, that I Want to Share with you.
+Having Changed Many Many Constant Velocity Joints on all these Years (Not only in Subarus), I've Found some Ideas that Really Helps to Extend their Life, that I Want to Share with you.

 Even Using Cheap C.V.
 Joints...